 If held for a long period of time sooner or later the kidnapper will become complacent, and when you are sure you have a good chance then make your escape.
 Otherwise wait for the authorities to trace the kidnappers and come to the rescue.

 Find out the reason for your kidnapping.

-Bear Grylls draws the distinction between kidnapping for ransom – in which case the victim needs to wait until a solution is found, and kidnapping for sexual, political or military reasons, in which case the victims must be alert for signs that they may be in danger of dying, and make an escape even though the odds may not be good.
+Bear Grylls draws the distinction between kidnapping for ransom – in which case the victim needs to wait until a solution is found, and kidnapping for political, military, or various other reasons, in which case the victims must be alert for signs that they may be in danger of dying, and make an escape even though the odds may not be good.

 Make use of tools.